Introduction

-Stage 1: Essential furnishings and requirements
+Stage 1: Essential Furnishings and Requirements

-• A design which reflects technological themes
+• A design that subtly echoed technological themes.

-Stage 2: Designing the atmosphere
+Stage 2: Crafting the Atmosphere

-Stage 3: Designing the furniture
+Stage 3: Designing the Furniture

-It was a no brainer for me that the furniture should be designed through the use of parametrics: a method of generating forms through defining parameters on the computer and having algorithms define the output.
-We needed to make four pieces of “furniture”:
+It was a no brainer for me that the furniture should be designed through the use of Parametric design: a method where computer algorithms generate forms based on defined parameters.
+We needed to create four key pieces:

 • The desk